 What is IB English HLE?

 The HL Essay (HLE) is a 1200-1500 word essay about a text studied in the IB English course.
-For Lang Lit, the work can be literary or non-literary, but for Lit the text must be literary.
+For Lang Lit, the work you choose to analyze can be literary or non-literary, but for IB English Literature the text must be literary.

-Instead, choose the literary / non-literary work that interests you the most, so that you can at least better enjoy the HLE writing process.
+Do NOT choose the “easiest” text.
+Life is always better when you do things you’re interested in, and that advice applies to the HLE, too.
+Choose the literary / non-literary work that interests you the most, so that you can (semi?)-enjoy the HLE planning and writing process.

 You could start by thinking of a theme that you find particularly interesting and determining which text studied in class demonstrates this theme well.